-Call Now: (847) 915-6186
+Call Now: (847) 796-6685

-At Assisting Hands Home Care, we provide Alzheimer’s and dementia care services designed to achieve both of these aspects.
-We help individuals affected by memory loss take care of their day-to-day activities in the comfort of their own homes and provide much needed companionship and cognitive engagement.
+At Assisting Hands, we provide Alzheimer’s and dementia care services in Palatine, IL designed to achieve both aspects.
+We help individuals affected by memory loss take care of their day-to-day activities in the comfort of their own homes while providing much needed companionship and cognitive engagement.

 Signs and Symptoms of Memory Loss

 Many family members begin to suspect memory loss is becoming an issue for a loved one when their short-term memory begins to fade.
 This is because short-term memory loss is typically the first major cognitive function to decline.
 There are other signs of dementia you should look out for as well, including:

 Roughly 10% of Americans 65 years of age or older suffer from Alzheimer’s disease, and this is only one form of dementia.
 If you notice a loved one around this age regularly displaying any of the above signs or symptoms, give us a call.
 It is never too early to begin memory care.

 Memory Care Palatine, IL

 At Assisting Hands, we offer monitoring and home care services to address a number of negative aspects associated with memory loss.
 We assist with day-to-day activities and provide mental stimulation through regular conversations and participation in favorite pastimes.
 When working with us, you can expect assistance with the following:

 - Self-Care: Personal hygiene and nutrition are often neglected because of short-term memory loss.
 Individuals will forget to bathe, or fear the water.
 Similarly, nutritious meals go by the wayside as seniors forget to eat entirely.
 It is also dangerous for them to cook, but we can assist as well as with tasks.